SAFETY POLICY OF THE ARTILLERY RESERVE, INC.

 c.
 Equipment Inspection

-d.
-Rounds Inspection3.
-Please contact the safety officers at headquarters as soon as you arrive at an event to schedule your inspections.
+3. Please contact the safety officers at headquarters as soon as you arrive at an event to schedule your inspections.

-Note: For large events, safety inspections may change because of the large number
+Note: For large events, safety inspections may change because of the large number of guns and equipment.

-From: Capt.
-Steven Kuhn
+From: Lieutenant Colonel Steven Kuhn

 Artillery Reserve Chief Ordnance Officer

-units (while accompanied by an Ordnance Officer) to be sure all unit members within there Command
+units (while accompanied by an Ordnance Officer) to be sure all unit members within there Command know the

 gun drill that the individual unit has stated in there Inspection Form before that said unit can participate in any

+of the event scenarios.
 The Artillery Reserve Ordnance Officers may “spot-inspect” individual

-organizations during these
+organizations during these inspections.

 Brigade or Battery Commanders encountering problems during their gun and drill inspections are to notify one of the